Complex logistics await Lippo's e-commerce push in archipelago Indonesia

 JAKARTA Selling goods online may only rely on a few mouse clicks, but in Indonesia, delivering purchases to dozens of islands via creaky ports and potholed roads is the logistical challenge Lippo Group faces when its department store opens in cyberspace this month.

-Lippo, the biggest shareholder of No. 1 retailer PT Matahari Department Store Tbk, is investing $500 million over the next two to three years to be as big an e-commerce name in Indonesia as Alibaba Group Holding Ltd is in China.
+Lippo, the biggest shareholder of No. 1 retailer PT Matahari Department Store Tbk (LPPF.JK), is investing $500 million over the next two to three years to be as big an e-commerce name in Indonesia as Alibaba Group Holding Ltd (BABA.N) is in China.

 There is no dominant player in Indonesia's nascent online retail market, which at $1 billion, is dwarfed by China's $161 billion.
 But researcher Euromonitor International projects the market in the Southeast Asian country to more than triple by 2019 - provided goods can reach buyers.